-- Persons with disabilities, as defined by 24 CFR Parts 8.3 and 100.201 - Persons aged 55 and over - Children under age 18 - A single adult family member who is the parent/legal guardian of a child under the age of 4 in the household.
+- Persons with disabilities, as defined by 24 CFR Parts 8.3 and 100.201 - Persons aged 55 and over - Children under age 18 - A parent/legal guardian of at least one child under the age of 4 in the household.
 Once the child reaches age 4, the parent/legal guardian is no longer exempt. - A family member, who is the sole caregiver for an elderly/disabled family member in the household.
 A sole caregiver is a family member who is essential to the care and well-being of an elderly or disabled family member as verified by a knowledgeable medical provider.
 When the disabled or elderly household member no longer resides in the unit, the caregiving adult household member is no longer exempt. - Non-Public Housing Over-Income families